-I love my tribes.
+I love my communities.

 Whether it's extended family, dear friends, or trusted coaching colleagues, I value my connection with these kindred spirits and I am creating ways to spend more time with them.
 When I play the reel of my life, the moments that stand out are freedom-filled family vacations, sheer happiness at big family weddings & reunions, laughing so much that my face hurts with long-time friends, and getting inspired beyond belief at local and global International Coach Federation conferences and meetings.